Learn Tips & Tricks for Finding the Right Sugar

 From cookies and pies to shortbreads and muffins, there are countless recipes to whip up in your kitchen.
 And each one calls for a different C&H® Sugar.
 But selecting the right one can sometimes be confusing.
 So we created this helpful guide to teach you everything you need to know for sweetening any dessert.

 Whether you’re baking Gingerbread Cookies or Mini Chocolate Pecan Pies, C&H® Dark Brown Sugar is ideal for full-flavored recipes of all kinds.
-It’s rich in molasses, which adds complex and dark notes to everything you make.
+It’s rich in molasses flavor, which adds complex and dark notes to everything you make.

-Tip: If you decide to swap C&H® Golden Brown Sugar for C&H® Dark Brown Sugar, your baked goods will be slightly darker in color and will have a richer caramel, toffee taste.
+Tip: If you decide to swap C&H® Light Brown Sugar for C&H® Dark Brown Sugar, your baked goods will be slightly darker in color and will have a richer caramel, toffee taste.

-Delightfully refined to retain more molasses, C&H® Demerara Cane Sugar has a light golden color and larger crystals than granulated sugar.
+Delightfully refined to retain more molasses flavor, C&H® Turbinado Cane Sugar has a light golden color and larger crystals than granulated sugar.
 Although it’s not recommended for baking, it does make a wonderful topping for your baked goods.
 Its delicate, crunchy texture is simply delightful on everything from Blackberry Almond Cheesecake to Mini Plum Apricot Tarts.

 When pastry chefs and experienced bakers craft their finest creations, they turn to C&H® Baker’s Sugar.
 It’s made especially for baking.
 Unlike white granulated sugar, the grain size is much finer.
 So it mixes, blends and melts more evenly, making it ideal for cakes, cookies, pastries, brownies, frostings and glazes.
 Whether you’re mixing it into Tres Leches Cake or Apple Hand Pies, you’re going to get a lot of compliments.
 Just ask a professional baker.